xer0adon1s/NEO-main-work/NEO-1.0-DESIGN/DAILY-RECAP-2026-08-31.md

 ---

 *Generated: 2026-08-31 EOD · Cursor session · Operator: push this doc, then hand to Claude for pre-merge review.*
+*File touched: 2026-08-31 17:46 local — ensure this appears in GitHub Desktop before push.*